 Average-weight customers have a lot of options.
 All of our mattress offerings will be supportive, keeping your body in correct alignment, but the range of soft to firm is pretty varied.
 Use the following sections--body shape, sleep position, etc., to better pinpoint your comfort need.

 Heavier customers need a mattress that both contours and provides a lot of support.
 Futons and shikibutons are often times too solid and don't have enough give, which can cause hip and shoulder pain.
-The Aspen organic innerspring mattress features a five inch comfort enhancer allowing for additional support and flexibility, making it perfect for heavier customers.
-Zoned organic latex mattresses, such as the Madrona or Sitka, are supple, forming to geography of the body and are especially supportive, keeping the body lifted and the spine aligned.
+Zoned organic latex mattresses, such as the Madrona or Sitka, are supple, forming to the body, and are especially supportive, keeping the body lifted and the spine aligned.
 The extra-firm versions of the Linden and Rowan organic latex mattresses are also a good option due to the combination of dense latex and fluffy top layers.
 However, extra-firm latex is very firm and is best-suited to individuals who really need the extra density.